Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 # Game Boy Camera save ram format by increasing adresses

 - **0x00000-0x00FFF: the last image seen by the sensor (128x128 pixels, 256 tiles).
 The camera copies 0x0100-0x0EFF to memory slots when save is activated.
-The effective resolution is in fact only 128x123 as indicated in the datasheet of the M64282FP sensor so the last 5 lines of pixels are blank.;**
+The effective visual resolution is only 128x123 as indicated in the datasheet of the M64282FP sensor.
+The 5 missing lines (at the bottom of image) gather the signal of pixels physically masked on the sensor intended to measure the residual dark voltage.
+How to use this signal for practical calibration of the sensor is unclear in its documentation;**
 - **0x01000-0x0102E: filling with 0xFE (unknown function);**
 - **0x0102F-0x010D8: Trippy H and minigames save area, see details:**
     - *0x0102F-0x0105E: 0x00 (seems unused);*